AG William Barr authorizes Justice Department voter fraud probe

 Mr. Barr’s memo comes days after presumptive President-elect Joseph R. Biden was declared the winner by several media outlets in the 2020 presidential election.
 President Trump has not conceded and has launched several legal efforts challenging the results in states where the voting margins are razor-thin.

-By granting prosecutors the power to pursue such cases, U.S. attorneys around the country could give Mr. Trump more ammunition for his lawsuit.
+By conducting election fraud investigations, the U.S. attorneys could give Mr. Trump more ammunition for his lawsuits if they uncover serious wrongdoing.

 It is an unusual move, since Justice Department policy prohibits any action that could influence the outcome of an election until the vote is formally certified.